||Mountain Biking with a Pacemaker

 straps with a hot nail

 and place the rivet!
-(Lighter, nail, and pliers to hold the hot nail not
+(Propane lighter, nail, and pliers to hold the hot nail not

 |A thin piece of wood (in this case, a bit of broken Venetian